 Need a reliable cooler for your next camping trip or tailgate?
-We did the research to find all of the coolers made by American manufacturers.
-Check out more information about each one below.
+We did the research to find all of the coolers made in the USA.
+Check out more information about each of these American cooler manufacturing brands below.

 Orca Coolers typically come in around 10 colors, ranging from black to bright red.
 Passionate about being Made in the USA and supporting US jobs, their coolers also feature a ‘Made in the USA’ stamp on the front with the American flag.
 All of their coolers also come with a lifetime guarantee.

 If you value having a safety valve for products you buy, Pelican (specifically the Pelican Elite) has a great product warranty and quality, durable latches.
 The warranty lasts for a lifetime, and they’ll send you a brand-new cooler in case anything ever happens to yours.
 The Pelican Elite has long-lasting ice retention, lasting over 8 days in field tests.
 Pelican is also on our list of tumblers made in the USA.

 AO Coolers has one of the only soft-sided coolers made in the USA.
 Not all of their coolers are made domestically, but we linked their limited American made product line above (offered on their website and Amazon).
 These coolers are a great option for a day on the boat or traveling.
 They come in a lot of different varieties and colors, so if you want a US-made soft-sided cooler, AO Coolers is a great option.

 Grizzly has organized its coolers in a way that makes it easy to find what you’re looking for.
 Their hard-sided coolers range from ‘Grizzly 15’ to ‘Grizzly 400’ with 6 models in between (20,40,60,75,100,160).
 These numbers correspond to the quart capacity they can carry, so you can instantly find something suited to your needs.